The Winchendon School: Student Demographics

-Regular classes are set aside for the last two weeks of each semester so that students can pursue ColLABs of their choosing.
+Special Academic Programs

+The Winchendon School offers courses in world languages, computer science, engineering, English, history and social science, mathematics, performing arts, visual arts, and is recognized for its academic support center, named after the school's founder, Lloyd Harvey Hatch, Sr.

+Athletics

-Winchendon's athletic teams are known as the Wapitis, and their colors are dark green and white.
+The Winchendon School's athletic teams are known as the Wapitis, and their colors are dark gray, kelly green, and lime green.
 The following competitive sports are offered at The Winchendon School: